 Even though chardonnay ranks as the fifth most planted variety in the world—almost 200,000 hectares spread among countless winemaking nations—it’s monopolized by a few: the big five of France, the U.S., Australia, Italy and Chile.
 Together they account for 73% of the world’s chardonnay vines.
 That leaves 27% for the rest of us with Switzerland lagging well behind such perennial chardonnay powers as Brazil, Greece and Japan.
 Switzerland’s puny .16% of the world’s chardonnay plantings is no less feeble than its unimpressive 2.4% presence at home.

 History for one thing.
 By the time chardonnay emerged as a viable entity—courtesy of a 14th century meeting of pinot noir and gouais blanc—the terraces of Lavaux were already a going concern.
 While there is little to no evidence as to what populated the terraces it is not unreasonable to assume that gamay and chasselas were present.
-Pinot noir was introduced into the region at the beginning of the 15th century as a replacement for gamay and chasselas, as a native variety, must have had some presence before it first appeared in writing in the 16th century.
-Chardonnay may have been introduced somewhere between these dates because of its connection to the Cistercian monk’s who built the terraces—they also managed the vineyards in France near where chardonnay was created.
+Pinot noir was introduced into the region at the beginning of the 15th century as a replacement for gamay.
+Chasselas, as a native variety, must have had some presence before it first appeared in writing in the 16th century.
+Chardonnay may have been introduced somewhere between these dates because of its connection to the Cistercian monk’s who built the terraces (the monks also managed the vineyards in France near the home of chardonnay.)